JasonFreeberg/R_Tutorials/README.md

 - More examples and exercises
 - **Suggested Homework:**

-**Week 10** : Quirks and Pitfalls of R [and misc.]
+**Week 10** : The Good and Bad of R
-- Talk about
 - R's strengths and weaknesses
+    - Large memory footprint
+    - Difficult to use in production
+    - NULL columns
 - Compare R to other programming languages predominant in data science
-- Identify some odd features of the R language
-- Comparison to Python using Pandas and matplotlib
+    - Python using Pandas and matplotlib
+- Where to go now
+    - Kaggle competitions
+    - Shiny applications